MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 topic-status: Drafting
 ---

-# Configure and view your team page
+# Configure and view team page

 As an administrator, you can: